iamkrunalrk/reinforcement-learning-for-safe-drone-autonomy/README.md

-# Autonomous Drone Navigation using Reinforcement Learning
+# Reinforcement Learning for Safe Drone Autonomy

 This repository contains a ROS2-based simulation and control for autonomous drone navigation using Reinforcement Learning (RL).
 The project aims to train a quadcopter to navigate a complex environment efficiently and safely, utilizing sensor data for obstacle avoidance and path planning.